wasp-lang/wasp/web/docs/auth/entities/entities.md

 </TabItem>
 </Tabs>

-## Custom Login and Signup Actions
+## Custom Signup Action

-Let's take a look how you can use the `Auth` and `AuthIdentity` entities to create custom login and signup actions.
+Let's take a look at how you can use the `Auth` and `AuthIdentity` entities to create custom login and signup actions.
 For example, you might want to create a custom signup action that creates a user in your app and also creates a user in a third-party service.

-:::note Custom Login and Signup Examples
+:::info Custom Signup Examples

 In the [Email](/docs/auth/email#creating-a-custom-sign-up-action) section of the docs we give you an example for custom email signup and in the [Username & password](/docs/auth/username-and-pass#2-creating-your-custom-sign-up-action) section of the docs we give you an example for custom username & password signup.
 :::

+Below is a simplified version of a custom signup action which you probably wouldn't use in your app but it shows you how you can use the `Auth` and `AuthIdentity` entities to create a custom signup action.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">